polkadot-developers/docs-sandbox/source/docs/reference/command-line-tools/archive.md

 1. Clone the `substrate-archive` directory using:
 `git clone https://github.com/paritytech/substrate-archive.git`

-1. Set up the PostgreSQL database
+1. Set up the PostgreSQL database by running `docker-compose up -d` to start postgres and pgadmin.
-??
-`sudo -u postgres psql -U postgres -d postgres -c "ALTER USER postgres WITH PASSWORD '123';"`

 1. Start your Substrate node, with `pruning` set to archive.
 For example:
 `./target/release/node-template --pruning=archive`